 Students majoring in other disciplines may minor in mathematics.
 This minor is encouraged for students who would like a strong quantitative base in their university programs.

-Mathematics major/minors are expected to maintain a “C” or better in all department courses.
+Mathematics major/minors are expected to maintain a “C” or better in all major courses.
 Students majoring in mathematics and chemistry must maintain a “C” or better in all major and cognate courses.
-Students majoring in mathematics and financial economics must achieve a cumulative 2.0 grade point average in business courses and a “C” or better in mathematics department courses.
+Students majoring in mathematics and financial economics must achieve a cumulative 2.0 grade point average in business courses and a “C” or better in all other major courses.
 Students earning a D, F, or W in any mathematics department course will be subject to the following action(s):

 - Student receives a warning letter from the Department Chairperson after the first D, F, or W.

 - Student is placed on departmental probation after the second D, F, or W.